aman-alytics/aman-alytics/README.md

 <h1 align="center">Hi 👋, I'm <span>Aman Singh</span> </h1>
 <h3 align="left"><span>A passionate Developer from India</span></h3>

-- 🛠 Currently working on React and PHP Projects
+- 🛠 Passionate Developer from India

-- 🌱 Attending The Web Developer Bootcamp 2023 with Colt Steele.
+- 🌐 Currently immersed in Data Analytics and Cloud Services and Data Projects.

-- 📑 Learning Advance PHP and SQL, React Native
+- 🌱 Actively expanding skills in Web Development, Data Analytics, and Cloud Services.

-- 💬 Willing to provide assistance on any topic.
+- 💬 Willing to provide assistance on any topic, with a focus on Data Analytics, Cloud Services, Advanced PHP, and SQL.

-- 🙋🏾 Open to questions and discussions.
+- 🙋🏾 Open to questions and discussions related to web development, data analytics, cloud services, or anything else you're curious about.

 - 😄 Pronouns: He / Him

 - 📫 Mail to: singhaman131994@gmail.com
 <br><br>